dewebdes/partizan/README.md

 - Special thanks to all contributors and the community for their support.
 ```

-This update includes comprehensive details about both `browser.js` and `packet-min.js`, highlighting their functionalities and usage.
+This update includes the network packet analysis feature in the main "Features" section, providing a comprehensive overview of what Partizan offers.

 Let me know if there's anything else you'd like to adjust or add! 😊